The putter is golf’s great equalizer.

 But that’s ridiculous.
 Manufacturers and designers are continuously refining their approach to making putters, leveraging technology advancements and tweaking weighting and dimensions to make improvements just as they are with all of the other clubs in the bag.

 Bottom line: if you’re not putting as well as you’d like, it might be time to consider a new putter.
-If you’re ready to drain more bombs, limit three putts and shoot lower scores, this post is for you.
+If you’re ready to drain more bombs, limit three putts, and shoot lower scores, this post is for you.

 We’ll continue to update this post as new putters are released and tested.

-Best Overall Putter: L.A.B.
+Best Putter for Most People: L.A.B.
 Golf DF3

 I’m not sure I’ve come across a golf product that is more universally loved than the L.A.B.
 Golf DF3 — at least by the people who own one.